LUDevNet/lu-explorer/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `docs/` directory.
-Use the `--prod` flag for a production build.
+Use the `--configuration production` flag for a production build.
 For building to github pages also use `--base-href=/lu-explorer/`.

-Usually, the `ng build --prod --build-optimizer --base-href=/lu-explorer/` command is used.
+Usually, the `ng build --configuration production` command is used.

 ## Running unit tests